 You may want to consider a revision breast augmentation if:

 - You would like to exchange your current implant for a larger or smaller size

 - You would like to change the position of your implant

 - You need a breast lift (nipple reposition)

 - You have capsular contracture

-An implant exchange is performed in the outpatient surgical setting, under general anesthesia.
+A revision breast surgery is performed in the outpatient surgical setting, under general anesthesia.
 Patients will have a surgical bra placed after surgery, and they may also have drains.
 Patients will go home the same day.
 Patients will be seen in clinic the following day and then one week later, at which time, the drains will be evaluated and possibly removed.
 Most patients will be able to return to light activity and work within one week.
 Heavy exercise and weight lifting may be resumed after 6 weeks.
 Post-operative swelling may take up to 6 months to fully resolve.